 Remember to PIN THIS to save the recipe for later!

 After splurging over Thanksgiving weekend, I'm ready for some lighter fare in between holiday gatherings and this healthy, flavorful soup does the trick.
 Plus it kept me fueled while clicking away on Cyber Monday.
 I'm totally pumped to have gotten ninety percent of the Christmas shopping d-o-n-e.
 Nothing like getting gifts crossed off the list!

-But as for this irresistible soup, inspiration came from the farmer’s market tables piled with fall and winter produce.
+As for this irresistible soup, inspiration came from the farmer's market tables piled with fall and winter produce.
 There was also a stand with micro greens, pea shoots and beautiful radishes that made for the perfect garnish.

 I started off by roasting the beets separately from the cauliflower, potatoes, onion and garlic since they would take much longer to become tender.
 As a shortcut, you can buy packaged beets already roasted but I found the pigment isn't quite as intense.
 Plus I love having roasted beets on hand so I'll roast a bunch, slice and freeze them.